-Considered as one of the most important influential composer and musician of his generation, Ezio Bosso, who is also a conductor, happens to be of my same city, Torino.
+Considered one of the most important influential composers and musicians of his generation, Ezio Bosso, who is also a conductor, happens to be from my same city, Torino.

 There is another thing we have in common: we teach.
-So, when I heard he was going to lead an open music lesson in the city centre, I decided to attended it.
+So, when I heard he was going to lead an open music lesson in the city center, I decided to attend it.
 Not without feeling a bit uncomfortable.

 If you attend a lesson with a worldwide known “maestro”, the title we give to the greatest artists, but also to primary school teachers, you would expect to enter an exclusive club made of the most prominent conservatory students.
 I was wrong.
 But let’s start from the beginning.

 Once in the room, Maestro Bosso will ask if there is anyone willing to play something.
-Up your hand, and reach the centre.
+Up your hand, and reach the center.

 I was impressed by the great level of the students.
 And enchanted by an environment that is everything but closed or exclusive.

-So, what did I learned from the open lesson?
+So, what did I learn from the open lesson?
 First of all, that as a teacher, I still have a lot of things to learn (Socrates, I know you are reading and laughing).
-But here are some ideas given to musicians that can be applied to all our daily activities (Mr Bosso’s own words will be in brackets).
+But here are some ideas given to musicians that can be applied to all our daily activities (Mr. Bosso’s own words will be in brackets).

 1. Use your Body Language.
 A young man, aged 18, stands up, goes in front of Mr Bosso, and starts playing his violin.
-15 minutes after, the conductor point the attention on his body language.
-“Beside telling what is happening to those who are watching you, your body helps you in interpreting a musical piece.
+15 minutes after, the conductor points the attention to his body language.
+“Besides telling what is happening to those who are watching you, your body helps you in interpreting a musical piece.
 You have to work on body and space.
 And believe in what you do”.
-Does Mr Bosso know what Amy Cuddy teaches?
-In order to succeed your insecurities you must “fake it till you becom it”, says Doctor Cuddy.
-You need to believe in what you do, in what you want to deliver to your public.
-Otherwise your audience will be misled by a wrong message.
+Does Mr. Bosso know what Amy Cuddy teaches?
+In order to succeed in your insecurities you must “fake it till you become it”, says Doctor Cuddy.
+You need to believe in what you do, and in what you want to deliver to your public.
+Otherwise, your audience will be misled by a wrong message.
 Or won’t completely get what you mean.

 2. Exit your comfort zone.
-“Try to push yourself towards your limits, exagerate and enphasize a gesture and then, eventually, you will reduce it in a second moment.
-Every time you remain in your confort zone, you play out of tune.”
+“Try to push yourself towards your limits, exaggerate and emphasize a gesture and then, eventually, you will reduce it in a second moment.
+Every time you remain in your comfort zone, you play out of tune.”

 5 Highlight beauty